 What CDNs does the MEX-IX contain?

 The MEX-IX peering platform currently counts with the following Content Distribution Networks:

-- Limelight, with +40 Tbps of internet traffic in its network.
+With +40 Tbps of internet traffic in its network

 These CDN’s typically carry content for the following platforms: